Dresden, the capital city of the German federal state of Saxony, is a beautiful baroque city on the river Elbe.

 - Military History Museum (Daniel Libeskind design)

-Dresden today is one of the most dynamic high-tech locations in Europe, with a particular emphasis on microelectronics, IT and telecommunications, biotechnology, nanotechnology, photovoltaics and the development and manufacturing of new materials.
-Further traditional cornerstones are mechanical engineering and plant construction, aircraft and automobile manufacturing, printing, pharmaceuticals and the food and beverage industry.
+Dresden today is one of the most dynamic high-tech locations in Europe, with an emphasis on microelectronics, IT, telecommunications, biotechnology, nanotechnology, photovoltaics and manufacturing.
+Other industries in the region include mechanical engineering, plant construction, aircraft and automobile manufacturing, printing, pharmaceuticals and food and beverage.

-In addition, Dresden is the strongest research location in Eastern Germany, with the Dresden Technical University and numerous other universities and colleges, as well as research institutes of the Fraunhofer and Max Planck Societies, Leibnitz Association and, since 2011, also Helmholtz Association.
-Together, they form a basis for innovative and successful developments.
-In the biotechnology field, for example, a research cluster has developed around the DFG (German Research Foundation) “Regenerative Therapies” research center.
-And in the field of nanotechnology, the Dresden region has evolved as a national center, with 32 research facilities and 53 of the nation’s 760 companies.
+In the biotechnology field, a research cluster has developed around the DFG (German Research Foundation) “Regenerative Therapies” research center.
+In the field of nanotechnology, the Dresden region has evolved as a national center, with 32 research facilities and 53 of the nation’s 760 companies.

 References and Links